SXSW Film & TV Festival 2026: Must-See Films and Essential Tips for Navigating the Fest

 Navigating the festival like a pro

 With numerous screenings and events spread across multiple venues, a game plan is essential.
-Godfrey suggests several strategies to help attendees make the most of SXSW:
+Here are suggestions to help make the most of SXSW:

 Use the SXSW app and favoriting system